-The definition of a teenager is a person who is between ages 1 to 20.
+The definition of a teenager is a person who is between the ages of 1 to 20.

-The teenager is one of the more unusual inventions of the 20th century.
+Teenager is one of the more unusual inventions of the 20th century.
 The term teenager dates back to the early 1900s, but the word didn’t stick.
-Even until World War II, there are hardly any instances of teenagers in the popular press.
+Even until World War II, there were hardly any instances of teenagers in the popular press.

 33 Psychology Facts about Teenagers are listed below: